London’s Best Boutique Hotels | 20 Stylish & Luxurious Hideaways in London

 Ideally, you should sleep on it.

-So choosing an entire hotel room can be even more daunting – which is why we’ve put together this discerning list of London’s top 10 boutique hostelries, from Georgian townhouses to minimalist havens, floating hotels (yes, really) to retro hideaways.
+So choosing an entire hotel room can be even more daunting – which is why we’ve put together this discerning list of London’s best boutique hotels, from Georgian townhouses to minimalist havens, floating hotels to retro hideaways.

 So you can literally rest assured that you’re in the best of the bunch…